Asimequbal/Array-practice-Roadmap/array.md

 The splice() method adds new items to an array.

-The slice() method slices out a piece of an array.
-The first parameter (0) defines the position where new elements should be added (spliced in).
+The slice() method slices out a piece of an array. in Splice() The first parameter (0) defines the position where new elements should be added (spliced in).

 The second parameter (1) defines how many elements should be removed.

 The rest of the parameters are omitted.
 No new elements will be added.

+Array Sorting uses the keyword sort()
+Reversing an Array
+The reverse() method reverses the elements in an array.

+You can use it to sort an array in descending order